compoundingeffects/bigpictureschool/geology.md

 A few simple rules make this possible:

-- **Older layers are buried under newer ones.** Just like layers in a stack of pancakes, the bottom is oldest and the top is youngest.
+- **Older layers are buried under newer ones**.
+Just like layers in a stack of pancakes, the bottom is oldest and the top is youngest.
-- **If one rock formation cuts across another, the cutting one formed later.** (Imagine hardened lava cutting through surrounding rock — the lava came after, because you can't cut through something that doesn't exist yet.)
+- **If one rock formation cuts across another, the cutting one formed later**.
+(Imagine hardened lava cutting through surrounding rock — the lava came after, because you can't cut through something that doesn't exist yet.)
 - **Fossils** help identify the age of rock layers and tell us what life was like when the rock formed.

 Every rock formation, every cluster of minerals, every bend and fold in a cliff face is a clue — a piece of evidence about conditions that existed long ago.
 Geologists piece these clues together the way a detective pieces together a crime scene, testing their interpretations against the known laws of physics and chemistry.